katiewimmer/wimstudy/README.md

 - Creating a function that can accomodate the timer inputs
   - Will most likely need to individually code the options
 - Helping to improve the Syntax of python code to allow for bug free runs
+- One option to connect timer.py and main.py is to create a class (for example, dashboard class) and make a timer class a member of the dashboard class.
+So this way, when you show the dashboard, you always get the timer to show as well.
+So from main.py, you are able to access the dashboard and its members, to edit the time on the timer.